CCS 的版面設計作法

 Find and navigate to the include page, 'Search'.
 Like you did with the hyperlinks above, mark&select the search form, then select Template Panel from the ribbon bar.
 For the master template, select the Block Template, and for the placeholder, select 'Content'.
 This will create a template panel and two subpanels; one for the title, and one for the content (i.e. the 'search' form).

-10. The "Headline" and "Slogan text" can be changed in the master page.
+So far, the default page should look something like this: - The "Headline" and "Slogan text" can be changed in the master

 To change the title, 'Forum Messages' so it appears above the table instead of inside the table, change this code: